BuckShlegeris/BuckShlegeris.github.io/_posts/2016-04-03-data-structure-projects.md

 (I feel like skip lists belong on that list too.)

+**Edit: as it happens, the course in question already teaches 2-3 trees, so they're slightly less exciting to learn about seperately.**

 ## Optimal treap priority-changing parameters

 Treaps are a great randomized data structure: they're an unholy fusion of BST and heap, involving randomly choosing the priority for nodes.
 There's a reasonably obvious set of parameters that they contain that you could try to optimize in different settings.
 As [described on Wikipedia](https://en.wikipedia.org/wiki/Treap):